-For information about the Approve USB feature, see Specify Approved USB Devices on page 53.
+For information about approving a USB device, see Specify Approved USB Devices on page 54.

 Advanced Wireless Settings

 You can use this screen to turn the wireless radio on and off, to specify WPS settings, to use AP mode, and to set up a wireless access list.